iainjreid/drowsy/ROADMAP.md

 nature.
 To begin the process of requesting either a feature, or an improvement suggestion, please submit a GitHub issue outlining the details of any proposed changes.
 Pull requests welcome!

-### Active Goals
+### Development

-- Typescript compatability, and declaration of types.
+- [Complete] Typescript compatability, and declaration of types.
+- Add proper test coverage, and enable reporting.

 ### Features